moodymudskipper/mmpipe/README.md

 Install with `devtools::install_gh("moodymudskipper/mmpipe")`

-This package proposes new pipe operators, a function to define custom operators easily, 2 other pipe friendly functions for conditional steps or printing and a `-.gg` methods which makes `-` an alias for `%>%` when used on a ggplot object.
+This package proposes new pipe operators, a function to define custom operators easily, 2 other pipe friendly functions for conditional steps or printing.

 -   **%W&gt;%** : silence **w**arnings
 -   **%V&gt;%** : uses `View()` on the output